 Please check to make sure destinations are open to visitors before planning a trip and follow local guidelines.
 We earn a commission from affiliate links that may be included in this post.

 If you’ve been bit by the paddling bug yourself or know people who have, you know that it can be an expensive hobby.
-And if you’re looking for gifts for the kayaker or canoeist (or is it canoers?) in your life, you may feel like a massive dent in the wallet is unavoidable.
+And if you’re looking for the best gifts for kayakers in your life, you may feel like a massive dent in the wallet is unavoidable.

-Finding the perfect gifts for kayakers and canoeists need not be painful or expensive.
-There are lots of little things that will make a day on the water a lot more fun.
+Finding the perfect gifts for kayakers and canoeists has never been easier, and there are lots of little things that will make a day on the water a lot more fun.
 So, without further ado, here are the most awesome and affordable gifts for kayakers and canoeists, all under $50.

 Affordable Gifts for Day Paddlers

-Keep your necessities exactly where you want them while paddling.
-This small under-seat bag by Granite Gear is the perfect stash pack for your map, sunglasses, phone, wallet, etc. Not only does it keep the gear you need most at hand, but it also keeps it out of the bilge water (a major plus).
+Keep all those little necessities exactly where you want them while paddling.
+This small under-seat bag by Granite Gear is the perfect stash pack for maps, sunglasses, phones, wallets, etc. Not only does it keep the gear you need most at hand, but it also keeps it out of the bilge water (a major plus).